-Proper name: adalimumab

-Chemical name: Not applicable.
+Proper name: adalimumab Chemical name: Not applicable.
 Adalimumab is not a chemical.
-It is an immunoglobulin

-(recombinant human IgG1 monoclonal antibody).

-Molecular formula and molecular

-Adalimumab consists of 1,330 amino acids and has an apparent

-molecular weight of approximately 148 kilodaltons (kDa).
+It is an immunoglobulin (recombinant human IgG1 monoclonal antibody).
+Molecular formula and molecular mass: Adalimumab consists of 1,330 amino acids and has an apparent molecular weight of approximately 148 kilodaltons (kDa).

-mass:

 Structural formula:

-Physicochemical properties:

-HADLIMA® (or HADLIMA® PushTouch®) is a clear and colorless, sterile, preservative free solution.
-Each single-dose HADLIMA® and HADLIMA® PushTouch® contains a 40 mg/0.8 mL solution of adalimumab, with citric acid monohydrate, sodium citrate dihydrate, L-histidine, L-histidine hydrochloride monohydrate, sorbitol, polysorbate 20, and water for injection.

-Product characteristics:

-HADLIMA® (or HADLIMA® PushTouch®) (adalimumab injection) is a recombinant human immunoglobulin (IgG1) monoclonal antibody specific for human tumor necrosis factor (TNF).
-Adalimumab is an antibody with human derived heavy and light chain variable regions and human IgG1:k constant regions.
+Physicochemical properties: HADLIMA ® (or HADLIMA ® PushTouch ® ) is a clear to opalescent, and colorless to pale brown, sterile, preservative free solution.
+Each single-dose HADLIMA ® and HADLIMA ® PushTouch ® contains a 40 mg/0.8 mL solution of adalimumab, with citric acid monohydrate, sodium citrate dihydrate, L-histidine, L-histidine hydrochloride monohydrate, sorbitol, polysorbate 20, and water for injection.
+Product Characteristics: HADLIMA® (or HADLIMA® PushTouch®) (adalimumab injection) is a recombinant human immunoglobulin (IgG1) monoclonal antibody specific for human tumor necrosis factor (TNF).
+Adalimumab is an antibody with human derived heavy and light chain variable regions and human IgG1:κ constant regions.
 Adalimumab is produced by recombinant DNA technology in a mammalian cell expression system and is purified by a process that includes specific viral inactivation and removal steps.
 It consists of 1,330 amino acids and has a molecular weight of approximately 148 kDa.